 To determine the likelihood that isolates are related and may have originated from a common source, molecular or genetic tests are performed.
-The molecular/genetic characterization is an important component of investigations: isolates with matching genetic fingerprints or profiles are more likely to have originated from a common source, or have an epidemiological relationship, than those with different profiles.
-If pathogens are identified in a food sample, their genetic profiles are compared to those isolated from the human cases from the outbreak investigation.
-Determining if the isolates “match” provides critical evidence for an outbreak investigation.
+The molecular/genetic characterization is an important component of outbreak investigations: isolates with more closely related genetic fingerprints or profiles are more likely to have originated from a common source, or have an epidemiological relationship, than those with different profiles.
+If pathogens are identified in a food sample, their genetic profiles are compared to those isolated from the human cases in an outbreak investigation.
+Determining if the isolates are genetically related provides critical evidence for an outbreak investigation.
 Laboratory methods used for genetic profiling, and the criteria for interpreting the results, are based on procedures of the PulseNet Canada network.
-Pulsed-field gel electrophoresis (PFGE) is the current gold standard method for comparing genetic profiles of most foodborne bacterial pathogens.
-Additional methods may be applied, such as Multiple Loci VNTR Analysis (MLVA) particularly for E. coli O157:H7.
+Whole genome sequencing (WGS) is the current method used by PulseNet Canada and provides the most accurate bacterial genetic fingerprint possible.

-The following Tables provide details on the strength of the evidence for these test results.
-These criteria are used to assess matches among human cases, and to assess matches between food isolates and human cases.
+The following table provides details on the guidelines used to interpret WGS data for outbreak detection.
+These criteria are used to assess matches among human cases, and to assess matches between food or animal isolates and human cases.